Driving Design Impact through Intentionality

 Digging deeper

-For example, 'Exceptional User Experience' was owned by Product Design.
-Meanwhile, another theme centred on evidence-based decision making was owned by Research.
+While some themes applied broadly across all teams, others were specific to individual teams.
+For example, Product Design owned 'Exceptional User Experience,' while a theme centred on evidence-based decision making was owned by Research.

 Photos from whiteboard from workshops